1. Establishment of PAS

 The Audit Committee Charter and Terms of Reference, outlining the responsibility and role of the Audit Committee, were amended in line with audit committee guidance published by the Department of Public Expenditure and Reform in September 2014 and is reviewed annually.

-The Corporate Risk Register is reviewed every two months by the senior management team and is reviewed by the Board twice each year.
+The Corporate Risk Register is reviewed every quarter by the senior management team and is reviewed by the Board twice each year.

 4. Corporate Plans and Strategies